tech-scripts/tech-scripts/CONTRIBUTING.md

 There are several ways you can contribute to the project:

 ### 🐛 Reporting Bugs
-If you find a bug, please open an [issue](https://github.com/your-username/Tech-Scripts/issues) and provide the following information:
+If you find a bug, please open an [issue](https://github.com/tech-scripts/linux/issues) and provide the following information:

 1. **A brief description of the issue**
 2. **Steps to reproduce the bug**
 3. **Expected behavior**
 4. **Actual behavior**
 5. **Screenshots or logs (if applicable)**
-6. **Project version, operating system, and other relevant environment details**
+6. **Project version, Linux distribution, and other relevant environment details**

 ### 💡 Suggesting Enhancements
-If you have an idea for improving the project, open an [issue](https://github.com/your-username/Tech-Scripts/issues) and include:
+If you have an idea for improving the project, open an [issue](https://github.com/tech-scripts/linux/issues) and include:

 1. **A description of the proposed enhancement**
 2. **Why this enhancement is useful**